Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Supplementary Materials

-This shows that we need $E_{\widehat Q} \qty[F(X_i, \widehat{Q}_{1-\alpha})] \geq 1- \alpha$ in order to obtain type I error control.
+\asection{3}{Theoretical derivations for estimating the null distribution} Here we provide the full mathematical details of the results shown in Section 3.5.
+First, we can show the type I error rate can be written as: { } This shows that we need $E_{\widehat Q} \qty[F(X_i, \widehat{Q}_{1-\alpha})] \geq 1- \alpha$ in order to obtain type I error control.
 Next we highlight properties of our estimate of the CDF of the null distribution of the test statistic.
-First, we can show that the mean of this estimate can be written as:

-This shows that the mean of the CDF estimate depends on how far off the covariates in the null streets, $X_i^{(b)}$, are from the covariates at the precinct boundary of interest, denoted by $X_i$.
-Lastly, we can write the variance of our CDF estimate as:

-For simplicity of exposition, all of these results utilized a scalar covariate $X_i$, but could be easily extended to accommodate a vector of covariates to match on and analogous results would hold.
+First, we can show that the mean of this estimate can be written as: { } This shows that the mean of the CDF estimate depends on how far off the covariates in the null streets, $X_i^{(b)}$, are from the covariates at the precinct boundary of interest, denoted by $X_i$.
+Lastly, we can write the variance of our CDF estimate as: { } For simplicity of exposition, all of these results utilized a scalar covariate $X_i$, but could be easily extended to accommodate a vector of covariates to match on and analogous results would hold.